Sex hormones and modulators of the genital systems, gonadotropins. ATC code:

 After daily subcutaneous administration of REKOVELLE, the time to maximum serum concentration is 10 hours.
 The absolute bioavailability is about 64%.

-The apparent volume of distribution is about 25 L after subcutaneous administration and the volume of distribution at steady state is about 9 L after intravenous administration.
-Within the therapeutic dose range, exposure to follitropin delta increases proportionally with the dose.
+The volume of distribution at steady state is about 9 L. Within the therapeutic dose range, exposure to follitropin delta increases proportionally with the dose.

-Following intravenous administration, the apparent clearance of follitropin delta is 0.6 L/h and the clearance after intravenous is 0.3 L/h.
+Following intravenous administration, the clearance of follitropin delta is 0.3 L/h.
 The terminal elimination half-life after single subcutaneous administration is 40 hours and after multiple subcutaneous administration is 28 hours.
-The apparent clearance for follitropin delta is low, i.e. 0.6 L/h after multiple subcutaneous administration, leading to high exposure.
+Comparison of the pharmacokinetics of follitropin delta with follitropin alfa following daily subcutaneous administration of equal doses of IUs for 7 days, revealed that the AUC and Cmax are 1.7-fold and 1.6-fold higher for follitropin delta than for follitropin alfa.
 Follitropin delta is expected to be eliminated similarly to other follitropins, i.e. mainly by the kidneys.
 The fraction of follitropin delta excreted unchanged in the urine was estimated to 9%.

 Non-clinical data reveal no special hazard for humans based on conventional studies of safety pharmacology, repeated dose toxicity and local tolerance.
 The overdose of follitropin delta resulted in pharmacological or exaggerated pharmacological actions.
 Follitropin delta had a negative effect on fertility and early embryonic development in rats when administered in doses ≥0.8 micrograms/kg/day which is above the recommended maximal dose in humans.
 The relevance of these findings for the clinical use of REKOVELLE is limited.